rayozerets/mongoose-previous/README.md

 });
 ```

-All this function you can use for "post save" too
+All this functions you can use for "post save" too